santina/Master_Thesis_UBC/README.md

 Contains any write-ups, presentations, poster, reports, etc.

-## Supplementary_Tools
+## Shared

-Contains instructions on obtaining third-party tools and resources (eg. GraphLab, geniatagger, the biomedical phrase list, Medline papers), as well as code written by other lab members.
+Contains shared resources such as common code used by different experiment, instructions on obtaining third-party tools and resources (eg. GraphLab, geniatagger, the biomedical phrase list, Medline papers), as well as code written by other lab members.

 # Directories for different experiments